oubino/locpix_points/README.rst

 python recipes/preprocess.py
 ```

-This takes in the .csv files and converts them to datastructures
+This takes in the .csv/.parquet files and converts them to datastructures
 It saves these as .parquet files with:
 - name, dimensions and channels as metadata
 - dataframe is saved as a dataframe